 4. Lilo and Stitch

 Usually between Easter and Labor Day, you can find Lilo, Stitch, or both near the entrance to Typhoon Lagoon.
 Some families skip this park or visit during the off season and therefore miss this meet and greet opportunity.
+This silly duo can also be found at O’hana Restaurant at Disney’s Polynesian Village Resort.

 3. Aladdin and Jasmine

-2. Pooh and Tigger
+2. Pooh and Friends

 Similarly, Pooh and Tigger get huge lines outside their attraction at Magic Kingdom, but if you visit the United Kingdom pavilion at Epcot and check the gift shop in the back.
 You’ll find an area devoted to the Winnie the Pooh stories.
 Go to the back of the store and you’ll find characters from the Hundred Acre Woods.
+Pooh and his friends are most easily seen with a dining reservation at the Chrystal Palace.

 1. Woody and Jessie